minzhou1003/ec601-project/MASKrcnn_model/README.md

 ```
 git clone https://github.com/matterport/Mask_RCNN.git
 ```

-Python and keras are essential to this script and must be downloaded, specifically
+Python and Tensorflow are essential to this script and must be downloaded, specifically

 ```
 python/3.6.2
 tensorflow/r1.10